+Home | Museum | Wanted | Specs | Previous | Next |

 22 columns on standard adding-machine paper.
 The printer is a line at a time

-type, with a line of characters/digits all printed at once.
+type, with a full line of characters/digits all printed at once in one cycle.
 Printing is

-done by plastic wheels with digit and/or character reliefs on them,
+done by plastic wheels with digit and/or character reliefs on their periphery

-which turn to the correct character and then the paper is driven towards
+to the correct digits/characters, the paper is driven toward

-the wheels (with ribbon between the wheels and the paper) to print the
+the wheels (with the ribbon between the wheels and the paper) to print the

-characters on the paper.
+characters on the paper, and then the paper is advanced to the next line.
 The ribbon is a two-color

 ribbon in a cartridge, allowing the printer to print negative numbers in

 red.
-The printer has limited alphabetic printing capability (the right-most
+The printer has limited alphabetic printing capability (only in the right-most

-4 or 5 columns, anyway) to allow annotation of printed data.
-The printer
+4 or 5 columns) to allow annotation of printed data, which appear to only be accessible through

-can be turned on or off by a switch located on the keyboard panel.
+can be turned on or off independently of the calculator by a switch located

-Close up of Monroe 2880 CPU Chip The ROM Module that personalizes the
+Close up of Monroe 2880 CPU Chip The ROM Module that provides application programs

 not present, pressing any of the fourteen soft-keys that provide access to the